 Best place to find information and services that your council provides...

-You can make your mark in the park by using any of the new, measured walking routes already laid out in Mesnes Park, Taylor Park and Sherdley Park.
+You can make your mark in the park by using any of the measured walking routes laid out in Mesnes Park and Taylor Park.

 The markers found in the two parks can be used for walking, or even jogging and running if you feel more active.
 The routes are measured at different lengths, depending on how far you want to walk.
 There are 100-metre markers placed around the route, so you can join or finish the route at any point and still work out the distance you have walked.